Cigar Review – Romeo Y Julieta Reserva Real Minutos Petites

 When it got to the one-inch mark, I was expecting to get a blast of pepper; instead, I got a little bit of a pepper flurry with subtle floral notes.
 This cigarillo was truly one of the most relaxing smokes I’ve ever had.
 It was smooth, mellow, easygoing, and maintenance-free all the way to the nub, at which point most small cigars start pouring out smoke that’s too hot to taste.

-Romeo Y Julieta Reserva Real Minutos Petites could easily become a staple winter smoke for me—they were smooth, sweet, and mild from start to finish and required no maintenance.
+Romeo Y Julieta Reserva Real Minutos Petites could easily become a staple winter smoke for me—they were smooth, sweet, and mellow from start to finish and required no maintenance.
 I’ll be picking up a few more of these to last me through the cold months, and hell, maybe when it gets warmer I’ll pick up some in a larger vitola.
 Thanks to Paul from marketing for letting me smoke in his car—my un-frostbitten fingers are grateful.